rizwanawsgit/kubernetes-katas/00-setup-namespace.md

 # Setup Namespace

-Namespaces are the default way for kubernetes to separate resources.
+Namespaces are Kubernetes objects which partition a single Kubernetes cluster into multiple virtual clusters.
-    Namespaces do not share anything between them, which is important to know, and thus come in handy when you have multiple users on the same cluster, that you don't want stepping on each other's toes :)
+Namespaces do not share anything between them.Namespaces are a way to organize clusters into virtual sub-clusters — they can be helpful when different teams or projects share a Kubernetes cluster.
+Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.

 ## 1.1 Create a namespace